 So, a double vapor barrier is created when a layer of XPS foam board is placed on the exterior of a wall assembly.
 Per building code, a vapor barrier has to be on the inside.
 If you put a layer of impermeable foam on the outside (for more R-value), you then have a vapor barrier on the outside as well.
 The problem with a double vapor barrier is that it can trap moisture within the wall assembly.

 - Batt insulation can get soaked and sag, creating gaps without any insulation – significantly reducing the R-value of your wall assembly.

 - Dangerous mildew and mold can grow

 How GPS Works (And Why It’s Better)

 GPS, however, is permeable and as a result, dries very quickly.
-In fact, it has a perm rating of up to 5.0 at 1 inch thick, which is more than 4X that of XPS for the same thickness!
+In fact, GPS has a perm rating of up to 5.0 perms at 1 inch thick, which is more than 4X that of XPS for the same thickness!
 So when a layer of GPS foam board insulation is placed on the exterior of the wall assembly, it allows vapor and moisture to pass through, allowing the wall to dry to outside.

 GPS is manufactured much like traditional EPS.
 However, with GPS, high purity graphite is infused into the polystyrene beads.
 This offers several distinct benefits (in addition to a higher perm rating):

 - High and STABLE R-value (4.7+ Per Inch).
 Convention EPS is a good insulator because it reduces heat flow.
 But when graphite particles are added, it also reflects and absorbs radiant energy, therein further slowing down the transfer of heat.
 This then increases its insulation capacity by as much as 18% compared to conventional EPS (it also results in the distinct dark gray color as well).